nafeoalam/blog-app-mern-ts/README.md

 5. Run `yarn initiate` to install all the packages and bootstrap
 6. Run `yarn start` to start `APP` and `API`

-# Alternatively to run separately:
+# Alternative way to run separately:

 ## Start API server:
 1. Go to `backend` and create `.env` file